ED files chargesheet against Reliance Power, 10 others in fake bank guarantee case - www.lokmattimes.com

 Just before filing the Prosecution Complaint in this case, ED attached proceeds of crime worth Rs 5.15 crore as well.

+“ED allegations have not yet passed through judicial scrutiny and the Company has not been held guilty of any wrong doing.
+As per law settled by the Supreme Court, company will get an opportunity to put across its case and facts before the court, even before cognizance, so filing of this complaint does not affect the affairs of the company in any manner,” said the company in an exchange filing.

+The company “will take appropriate steps as legally advised to safeguard its interests and the interests of all stakeholders and it maintains its as well as its officials’ innocence of any wrongdoing”.

-“Reliance Group officials were well aware that a fake Bank Guarantee and its fraudulent endorsements were being submitted to SECI from a spoofed email ID of SBI, and when SECI detected the fraud, Reliance Group arranged a genuine Bank Guarantee from IDBI Bank within a day of intimation of the fraud by SECI.
-However, SECI refused to accept the fresh Bank Guarantee as it was submitted after the due date,” according to an ED statement.
+According to ED, “Reliance Group officials were well aware that a fake Bank Guarantee and its fraudulent endorsements were being submitted to SECI from a spoofed email ID of SBI, and when SECI detected the fraud, Reliance Group arranged a genuine Bank Guarantee from IDBI Bank within a day of intimation of the fraud by SECI.
+However, SECI refused to accept the fresh Bank Guarantee as it was submitted after the due date”.

 The financial regulator initiated the investigation on the basis of First Information Reports (FIRs) “registered by the Economic Offences Wing (EOW) of the Delhi Police against Reliance NU BESS Ltd (a 100 per cent subsidiary of Reliance Power) based on a complaint filed by SECI, and another FIR filed by Reliance NU BESS Ltd against BTPL and its MD Biswal,” the ED spokesperson said.